Extension Complexity of Formal Languages: Languages with small extension complexities

 \subsection{Some canonical examples}

-For any given boolean formula $\bm{\varphi}$ with $n$ variables define the polytope $\SAT(\bm{\varphi})$ to be the convex hull of all satisfying assignments and $\UNSAT(\bm{\varphi})$ to be the convex hull of all non-satisfying assigments.
+For any given boolean formula $\bm{\varphi}$ with $n$ variables define the polytope $\SAT(\bm{\varphi})$ to be the convex hull of all satisfying assignments and $\UNSAT(\bm{\varphi})$ to be the convex hull of all non-satisfying assignments.
 That is,